Writing and Grammar Assistance

 - Web scraping

-All appointments can be in-person or online via WebEx.
+With the exception of statistical consulting, all appointments can be in-person or online via WebEx.
 Please provide your own device and software, as needed, for your consultation.
 You can find support for installing common software on our Academic Software & Technology page.

 Please note that our consultants do not provide answers to homework problems.
 For assistance with assignments in computer science courses, students should get in touch with their professor or TA or attend the Computer Science Study Halls.
 Undergraduate and graduate students are limited to meeting with the statistical and software consultants once per week.